ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 #### Special-Purpose Partitions

 To help users test out their workflows, CURC provides several special-purpose partitions on Alpine.
-These partitions enable users to quickly test or compile code on CPU and GPU compute nodes.
+These partitions enable users to quickly test or compile code on CPU and GPU compute nodes, and to transfer data to/from CURC systems.
 To ensure equal access to these special-purpose partitions, the amount of resources (such as CPUs, GPUs, and runtime) are limited.

 ```{important}
 Compiling and testing partitions are, as their name implies, only meant for compiling code and testing workflows.
 They are not to be used outside of compiling or testing.
 Please utilize the appropriate partitions when running code.